 Which one best for blogging?

 Without any doubt, wordpress.org (self-hosted) is best than any other blogging platform.
 If you are new to blogging or new to WordPress CMS, you should probably try with wordpress.com for few days and later move to wordpress.org(self-hosted).

 If you have already created a great blog with wordpress.com and do not want to migrate, you have to pay $13/mo for a custom domain.
 That is why I always suggest my readers not to stick with wordpress.com

 And some plugins which you can use in wordpress.org, you can not use in wordpress.com because of its limitation.

 In self-hosted WordPress, you have the permission to edit your theme CSS, which is not available in wordpress.com

 What you require for a self hosted WordPress(WordPress.Org)?

-1.First, you have to buy a domain (a custom domain looks professional).
+1.First, you have to (a custom domain looks professional).

 3. Install WordPress in Cpanel.
 Most of the hosting providers have Cpanel in the shared hosting plan.